itstomlie/Fall-Detection/README.md

 ./mediamtx
 ```

-### 2. If you have ffmpeg in your system, skip this step
+### 2. Skip this step, if you already have ffmpeg in your system

 > I provided the ffmpeg installation files for each system